 How much does it cost to charge a BMW i3?

-* Approximate cost to charge a BMW i3 from 0% to 100%.
-Actual cost dependent on charge remaining, usable battery capacity, and age of battery pack.
+The table shown below shows estimates of the cost to charge the BMW i3’s 42 kWh battery.
+Cost estimates are dependent on the charge remaining, usable battery capacity, and age of battery pack.

 Charging a BMW i3 on public networks

 The UK has a large number of public EV charging networks, with some offering national coverage and others only found in a specific region.
 Major charging networks include bp pulse, GeniePoint, GRIDSERVE, InstaVolt, Pod Point and ubitricity.

 Payment and access methods across networks vary, with some networks providing an RFID card and others a smartphone app to use their services.
 While most require an account to be set up before use, some rapid units with contactless PAYG card readers are starting to be installed.